 - Know the capacity.
 Check the volume of coffee that the stovetop can yield.
 Some models can make single serving, which is good enough if you are leaving alone or you are the only person in the house who loves coffee and espresso.
 But if you have a partner, entertaining guests frequently or a medium-sized family, get a stovetop maker that can accommodate at least 4 cups of coffee.
 This will be good enough for a small group.
 There are larger size stovetop espresso makers when really needed.

-- Material used for the kettle body.
+- Materials used for the kettle body.
 Do you prefer aluminum or stainless steel?
 Aluminum is not as shiny and elegant as stainless steel, but it is more affordable and slower conductor of heat.
 Stainless steel is eye-catching but conducts heat fast so be careful when touching the handle.

 Bialetti Moka Express Stovetop Espresso Maker